carpentries-incubator/statistics-r-public-health/index.md

 >
 > **Prerequisites**
 > This workshop does not require a formal background in statistics.
 This workshop does require:
 > * Working copies of R and RStudio that are up-to-date.
-See [here](https://datacarpentry.org/R-ecology-lesson/) for installation and update instructions.
+See the [setup page](setup) for installation and update instructions.
 > * An understanding of how to use the Tidyverse packages to summarise and manipulate data in R.
 > See these episodes on [data handling](https://datacarpentry.org/R-ecology-lesson/02-starting-with-data.html) and
 > [data manipulation](https://datacarpentry.org/R-ecology-lesson/03-dplyr.html).